lino-framework/book/docs/dev/datamig.rst

 before they adapted a default method to automating these tasks (see `Migrations
 <https://docs.djangoproject.com/en/2.2/topics/migrations/>`_).
+:doc:`migrate` describes how to use Django migrations on a :term:`Lino site`.

+But Lino also offers a very different approach for doing database migrations, which basically makes a  :doc:`Python dump <dump2py>` with the old code and then restores this dump with the new code.

-Lino suggests to use :doc:`Python dumps <dump2py>` as a different approach for doing database migrations.  **Advantages** of migrations à la Lino:
+**Advantages** of migrations à la Lino:

 - They make the process of deploying applications and upgrading production sites simpler and more transparent.
-As the responsible adminstrator of a Lino production site, you will simply :doc:`write a Python dump </dev/dump2py>` *before* upgrading (using the old version), and then load that dump *after* upgrading (with the new version).
+As a :term:`site maintainer` you will simply :doc:`write a Python dump </dev/dump2py>` *before* upgrading (using the old version), and then load that dump *after* upgrading (with the new version).
 See :doc:`/admin/upgrade` for details.

-- They work also when you use Lino's :doc:`inject_field
-  <inject_field>` or :ref:`BabelField <mldbc>` features.

 - They can help in situations where you would need a magician.
 For example your users accidentally deleted a bunch of data from their database and they don't have a recent backup.
   See :doc:`repair` for an example.

-Despite these advantages you might still want to use the Django approach because Lino migrations have one inevitable **disadvantage**: they are slower than :manage:`migrate`.
-Users must stop working in your application during that time.
+Despite these advantages you might still want to use the Django approach because Lino migrations have one inevitable **disadvantage**: they are slower than Django migrations.
+Users cannot use the site during that time.
 There are systems where half an hour downtime for an upgrade is not acceptable.
 Rule of thumb: If your application uses either the :doc:`inject_field <inject_field>` or :ref:`BabelField <mldbc>` features (or if it uses a plugin which uses them), then Django migrations won't work.
-If your site *does* need to use Django migrations, then you cannot use :doc:`inject_field
-<inject_field>` and :ref:`BabelField <mldbc>`.
+If your site *does* need to use Django migrations, then you cannot use :doc:`inject_field <inject_field>` and :ref:`BabelField <mldbc>`.

 General strategy for managing data migrations